xstreck1/TREMPPI/README.md

 BUILDING
 --------
-Run cmake and then compile with your compiler.
+Install dependencies, run CMake and then compile with your compiler.

-Defines:
+Defines (for CMake, use only if CMake can't find the specified locations):
-* BUILD_TEST: use to build testing binary (default off)
+* BUILD_TEST: use to build testing binary (see below, default off)
 * BOOST_ROOT: use to specify boost location (the folder that holds both libraries and headers)
 * GTEST_ROOT: use to specify gtest location, only if building gtest
 * GECODE_DIR: use to specify gecode constraint solver binary location, do not mix with GECODE_LOCAL
 * GECODE_LOCAL: use to specify gecode constraint solver source location, do not mix with GECODE_DIR
 * TREMPPI_STATIC: use to build with static version of existing libraries (boost, gecode, etc...), will still depend on the runtime libraries and pythonlib

-Requirements:
+Dependencies:
 * CMake 2.8 (or higher)
 * GCC 4.9.0 (or higher) or Visual Studio 2015 (or higher) or Clang 3.4.2 (or higher)
 * Boost libraries 1.54.0 (or higher)